Brazil's Justice Minister Sergio Moro quits, says Bolsonaro was meddling | DW | 24.04.2020

 Brazilian Justice Minister Sergio Moro announced his resignation on Friday in a public address, accusing President Jair Bolsonaro of "political interference" in the country's federal police.

+"The general director could have been changed as long as there was a consistent cause.
+There was not a consistent cause," Moro said.
+"Political interference that could create inappropriate relationships between the general director or superintendents and the president is something I can't agree with."

+Public security lawmakers immediately issued a statement saying Bolsonaro's "intransigent posture" has caused him to lose one of his biggest allies.

-The resignation of the popular minister — the second departure of its kind in less than two weeks after Health Minister Luiz Enrique Mandetta was fired by Bolsonaro on April 16 — sent Brazil's stock market into a sharp fall.
+The resignation of the popular minister — the second departure of its kind in less than two weeks after Health Minister Luiz Enrique Mandetta was fired by Bolsonaro on April 16 — sent Brazil's stock market into a sharp fall of more than 8%, while the real currency dropped to a record low against the US dollar.

+Mandetta's profile had been boosted during the coronavirus pandemic, with his grounded scientific health advice to the public standing in sharp contrast to Bolsonaro's repeated attempts to downplay the seriousness of the virus.

 Read more: Coronavirus in slums: Helpers left high and dry in infection hot spots